ugrewer/APSIM_RotationTraining/docs/flexible cropping sequences.rst

 Helper-Script: Crop Sequence Enforcer
 ++++++++++++++++++++++++++++++++++++++++
-For our example, we will first generate a helper script that will allow our individual crop sowing and harvesting *manager* scripts to enforce the desired crop sequence rules.
+For our example, we will first generate a helper script that will allow our individual crop sowing and harvesting *manager* scripts to enforce the desired crop sequencing rules.
 The overall purpose of the helper script is:

 - To remember the two most recently grown crops (no matter which *sowHarvest_* script initiated them).